 Card Register of Burials of Deceased American Soldiers, 1917 - 1922

 The Zooniverse platform was used to transcribe all information from the cards.
-Over 5,000 volunteers participated in the project and submitted over 3.5 million transcription tasks.
+Over 6,000 volunteers participated in the project and submitted 4 million transcription tasks.

-The project team will be refining the data before submitting the index data to Fold3 for hosting in the Free area of that platform.
+The data is now available on Fold3 in the Free area of that platform.